abstractOwl/IDEA-Inspector/Readme.md

 # IDEA Inspector
 Displays the values of each round of the IDEA algorithm.
+Hacked together in 2 days, code needs cleanup.

 ## Overview:
 * TBD